Stevenapk/ParkourFlowGen/README.md

 Parkour Flow Generator was designed with parkour and freerunning athletes in mind.
 It generates combos for the user in a couple different ways so they can have fun with their friends or alone trying funny or creative combos.

-There are more than 300+ moves with tutorials in 9 categories (parkour, freerunning, breakdancing, tricking, modifiers, vaults and more) in this app.
+There are more than 300+ moves with tutorials across 9 different movement categories (parkour, freerunning, breakdancing, tricking, modifiers, vaults and more) in this app.

 ## Modes